-Written for Kion by Kelsey Hess, CTNC

-Our point here is that too much of a good thing is not always good.
+Too much of a 'good thing' is not always good.
 And too much fasting—either in length or frequency—can also be detrimental to our health.
 Especially when stacked on top of an already stressful lifestyle.

 Just think about all the stressors most of us experience in one day: